AlexCuse/edgex-watermill/README.md

 # edgex-watermill

-Watermill pub-sub binding for edgexfoundry application functions
+This package primarily offers a watermill pub-sub binding for edgexfoundry application services using the SDK's Custom Trigger API.

+It also offers messaging clients and Senders (similar to the builtin MQTTSecret sender) although these are less tested.